kelvinOhaya/watch-me/README.md

 ### Future Improvements

-If given more time, I would implement **Firebase Authentication** to allow users to access their watchlist across different devices, rather than being limited to one browser's local storage.
+If given more time, I would implement a mobile layout.

 ---

 ## 6. How to Run

-Follow these steps to get the project running locally:
+This website is available to the public at (https://ohaya-watch-me.vercel.app), but follow the instructions below to clone it on your device

 1.  **Clone the Repository:**